 Day 4: Olympic Lifting Day

 Notice how there isn’t a complete rest day.
 Some athletes will feel worse after a complete day of rest, so making sure to load the tendon with simple isometrics is a good idea.21 At this time continue to use isometric exercises before your Olympic lifts as a warm up.
-Also use your decline single leg squat to test how well your body is responding to the newly added lifts to make sure your body is tolerating them well and not going backwards.
+Also use your decline single leg squat to test how well your body is responding to the newly added lifts.

 WHAT ABOUT STRAPS OR BRACES?

 The Cho-Pat and DonJoy Cross straps are two of the most common orthotics used for patellar tendon pain.8 They’re simply a thick piece of material that wraps tightly around your patellar tendon and are used in an attempt to decrease strain on the painful tissue.
 While some people swear by its use, research has unfortunately been very iffy.9 My thoughts on the patellar straps is that if it decreases pain with activity, you can definitely continue using it.
 Just remember, using a strap should only be a supplement to rehab exercises and not the sole method of treatment.
 The straps are not to be used as a Band-Aid to mask pain.
 You still have to address the issue with rehab and relative rest.